bdelbosc/unit-test-limited/README.md

 ```

 Note when you want to go back to your normal env you may need to fix
-some permissions, because has created some new stuff in target or m2
+some permissions because docker has created some new stuff in `target`
-repository as root
+or `~/.m2` repository as root user:

 ```
 chown $USER.USER -R /home/$USER/dev/nuxeo.git /home/$USER/.m2